Constrained Symplectic Quantization I: the Quantum Harmonic Oscillator

-In order to cope with the symplectic quantization formalism the expression in Eq.~\eqref{eq:comm-correlators} with the quantities measured in our numerical simulations we need to rewrite the commutator by explicitating formulae in terms of the real and imaginary parts of the position field $q(\ell)=q_R(\ell) + i q_I(\ell)$ and the role played by the constraints on the functional measure, which can be done by further decomposing the real and imaginary parts in odd and even components with respect to the symmetry which define the constraint, see Sec.~\ref{sec:Harm-Osc-dynamics}:
+In order to cope with the symplectic quantization formalism the expression in Eq.~\eqref{eq:comm-correlators} needs now to be rewritten in terms of the analytically continued complex field $q(\ell)=q_R(\ell) + i q_I(\ell)$.
+The constraints which characterize the symplectic quantization measure can be then consistently implemented by further decomposing the real and imaginary parts in odd and even components with respect to the symmetry which define the constraint, see Sec.~\ref{sec:Harm-Osc-dynamics}: